opencast/opencast/docs/guides/admin/docs/configuration/admin-ui/thumbnails.md

 the Admin UI comes with a number of configuration options that allows this feature to be integrated into your workflow configuration.

-This page describes the configuration options the Admin UI considering the thumbnails.
+This page describes the configuration options of the Admin UI relevant for the thumbnail support of the video editor.
+These options can be adjusted in the configuration file `etc/org.opencastproject.adminui.cfg`.

 Thumbnail Preview
 -----------------